The Fighter

 Looking over his shoulder, he sees his coach shouting at him, so he stumbles over there and takes a seat.

-Removing his mouthpiece, he begins swishing water around in his mouth as his coach lathers a fresh layer of Vaseline across his swollen face.
+Removing his mouthpiece, he begins swishing water around in his mouth as his coach lathers a fresh layer of Vaseline across his face.
 Spitting into a metal bucket, chunks of blood stream from his lips.
-Quivering, he desperately tries to catch his breath.

 “Do you want this!?” his coach yells at him.
 “I said, do you want this, or not!?”

-Suddenly, he hears his wife yelling at him from the not-so-distant past.
+Suddenly, he hears his wife shouting at him from the not-so-distant past.

 “Because, if you don’t, then I’m taking our son and I’m leaving!”

-Truth be told, nothing in his life ever hurt him quite as much as the day she nearly walked out on him forever.
+Truth be told, nothing in his life ever hurt him quite as much as the day she nearly walked out.
 They’d been arguing for months after he got home from Iraq, mainly about the drinking habit he couldn’t seem to shake.
-She had been faithful to him through it all; three deployments, the loss of his closest friend, and more night terrors than anyone would dare to count.
+She had been faithful to him through it all; three deployments, the loss of his closest friend, and more night terrors than anyone would bother to count.
 She was his last glimmer of hope.
-She was everything he held dear.
-And she was about to leave if he didn’t find a way to stop himself from becoming everything he ever hated.
+His ultimate refuge from all the horrors life had to offer.
+And if he couldn’t find a way to save himself from becoming everything he ever hated, he’d wind up losing her too.

 And he eventually puked in front of the old boxing gym.